Skip to main content

 The shift

-We are moving from agency black boxes to operator intelligence.
+We are moving the read on your marketing out of the agency's hands and into yours.
 That sentence sounds simple.
 The implications are not.

 Most operators are running a multi-billion-dollar industry on a patchwork of disconnected tools.
-Every dollar spent, every lead captured, every signal: none of it is visible, analyzed, or acted on at the asset level.
+Every dollar spent and every lead captured sits in a different login, none of it visible, analyzed, or acted on at the asset level.
 The agency keeps the data.
 The PDF gets mailed monthly.
 Nobody on the asset side can answer the question that matters, which is whether the spend produced a lease.

 We have lived this from the asset-management seat.
 One of us ran a real lease-up by hand and wanted to know, on a Monday morning, what every channel of spend was doing.
 The answer was never available.
 It was a deck a week later, with the wrong attribution, presented by someone who had never set foot in the building.